Monti Cimini

 The Monti Cimini, in English: Cimini Hills, are a range of densely wooded volcanic hills approximately 56 km north-west of Rome.
 They are part of the Antiapennine range, facing the Apennines main range towards the Tyrrhenian Sea.
 They are situated in the centre of Tuscia Viterbese, the highest point at Mount Cimino, 1053 m above sea level.
 Lake Vico, a volcanic crater lake, is situated in the hills.

+Background

 The vegetation is predominantly beech forestation.
 The area is renowned for its hot springs, renaissance villas and Etruscan ruins.